The Boulton Paul Ground Attack Aircraft Projects (P99, P100 and P101).

 Boulton Paul P99

 The first design Boulton-Paul considered (the P99), was a twin-boom pusher powered by a big Rolls-Royce Griffon engine driving contra-props.
 The main undercarriage wheels protuded when retracted to cushion any crash-landing.
 The twin booms supported a central fin.
-It was hoped that plastic components could be used to speed construction (plastic aircraft construction had been pioneered in the UK by the pre-war Deekay Knight).
+It was hoped that plastic components could be used to speed construction.
 Fixed armament was to comprise either a large 47mm gun with two 20mm cannon, or two 40mm guns (as used in the Hurricane IID) and two 20mm cannon.
 To protect the pilot from being shredded by the pusher prop in the event of having to bale out a sprung arm acted as a crude ejection system to swing him clear, although it ejected him downwards!
 Not a direction to be flung in when flying a low altitude hedge-hopping ground attack aircraft!
 The layout of the P99 was very similar to that tendered by Armstrong Whitworth with their AW49 design (except the AW design had two fins and used the smaller Rolls-Royce Merlin instead).
 One gets the impression that the P99 was the design that Boulton Paul thought would best meet the RAF requirement while still having a chance of seeing service before the war ended.

 If either the P99 or AW49 had made it into production then the pusher arrangement would have been ideal for converting the aircraft to jet engines (although the P99 would have had to loose that central fin which would have been inline with the jet exhaust).
 The Swedish SAAB J21 pusher fighter of similar layout was converted to jet power and used as a ground-attack aircraft as the J21R.